mathiasverraes/15yearsddd/manuscript/vladik-khononov/essay-1.md

-# 7 Years of DDD: Tackling Complexity in Large-Scale Marketing Systems
+# 7 Years of DDD: Tackling Complexity in Large-Scale Marketing Systems (by Vladik Khononov)

-++ There are two sets of images.
+++ TODO There are two sets of images.
 Hand drawn one, and a regular, as used in the original presentation.
 Personally I prefer the hand drawn one, but included both since it depends on which will look better in a book, and the book's style.
 ++ This essay is based on my talk “7 Years of DDD: Tackling Complexity in Large-Scale Marketing Systems”.
 It was delivered at Explore DDD, DDD Europe, KanDDDinsky, NDC Sydney, and other conferences.

 One morning, back in 2010, I got a phone call from a friend.
 He said he was starting a new company.
 The business was not going to be simple, but if I joined him, from the technical perspective I could do whatever I wanted.
 I agreed to join him, just like that!